Tandy474/EA_Hybrid_Quiz/README.md

 Figma is a collaborative interface-design tool used to create wireframes, mockups, and interactive prototypes.
 Designers use it to plan screen layouts, colours, typography, and other user journeys before coding begins.

 For the EA HYbrid Quiz, Figma was used to sketch each screen i.e. (_Login_, _Welcome_, _Category Selection_, _Quiz_) to ensure accessibility  and usability requirements are met in line with EA digital principles.
+The wireframes acted as a visual blueprint for both TKinter  and Streamlit interfaces, ensuring consistency across platforms to reduce redesign later in development.

 ## Requirements Table